ibm-cloud-docs/cloud-object-storage/immutable.md

 Retention policies can also be used by organizations that deal with financial records management, such as broker-dealer transactions, and might need to store data in a non-rewritable and non-erasable format.

-Immutable Object Storage is available in certain regions only, see [Integrated Services](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-service-availability#service-availability) for details.
+Immutable Object Storage is available in certain regions only, see [Integrated Services](/docs/cloud-object-storage/basics?topic=cloud-object-storage-service-availability#service-availability) for details.
 It also requires a Standard pricing plan.
 See [pricing](https://www.ibm.com/cloud/object-storage) for details.
-{:note}
+{: note}

 It isn't possible to use Aspera high-speed transfer with buckets with a retention policy.
-{:important}
+{: important}

 ## Terminology and usage
 {: #immutable-terminology}